aphrc-dswb/dswb-platform-data-harmonization-wg/models/medicalobservationalstudy_v1.md

 > [!TIP]
 > In the OHDSI research paradigm in a study design that performs emulated clinical trial population-level estimation, a StudySubject maps to a target cohort and one or more comparator cohorts.
 So be sure to specify at least two StudySubjects.
 In other populatiom-level estimation designs a StudySubject may map to control cohorts and/or a nesting cohort.
 >
-> Target, comparator, control and nesting cohorts have OMOP CDM entry events that fall into one or more clinical domains, depending on ...
+> Target, comparator, control and nesting cohorts have OMOP CDM entry events that fall into one or more categories:
+> - MedicalCondition
+> - Intervention
+> - MedicalRiskFactor

+> [!TIP]
+> Cohorts may take multiple clinical events from the same clinical domain.
 ### 1. [MedicalCondition](https://schema.org/MedicalCondition)
 > [!TIP]
 > In the OMOP CDM, a schema.org MedicalCondition maps to a [condition_occurrence](https://ohdsi.github.io/CommonDataModel/cdm54.html#condition_occurrence "test").
 ```
 <